X

 Public Safety Institute

-Prior to joining the PSI and Crime Commission, Russell served in Nashville, Tennessee as the Special Policy Advisor for the Department of Safety and Homeland Security beginning in February 2011 under the administration of Commissioner Bill Gibbons.
-In that capacity she served as the chief staff assistant to the Governor's Public Safety Subcabinet.
-Prior to her position with the Department of Safety and Homeland Security she worked in administration with the office of the Shelby County District Attorney General for over 8 years.
+Before joining the PSI and Crime Commission, Russell served in Nashville, Tennessee, as the Special Policy Advisor for the Department of Safety and Homeland Security beginning in February 2011 under the administration of Commissioner Bill Gibbons.
+In that capacity, she served as the chief staff assistant to the GoverGovernor'sic Safety Subcabinet.
+Before her position with the Department of Safety and Homeland Security, she worked in administration at the Shelby County District Attorney General's office for over eight years.

-Russell, a native Memphian, received her education in Memphis and began her government career in the Computer Division of the Internal Revenue Service.
-A year and a half later, Russell accepted a position in the United States District Court for the Western District of Tennessee, serving a total of 19 years with the federal government.
+Russell, a native Memphian, received her education in Memphis and began her government career in the Internal Revenue Service Computer Division.
+A year and a half later, Russell accepted a position in the United States District Court for the Western District of Tennessee and served 19 years with the federal government.

-Max Helms, Lead Research Assistant, received a Master's degree in Criminal Justice from The University of Memphis and a Bachelor's degree in Criminal Justice from Austin Peay State University.
+Max Helms, Lead Research Assistant, received a MasteMaster'see in Criminal Justice from The University of Memphis and a BacheBachelor'see in Criminal Justice from Austin Peay State University.
 He joined the Public Safety Institute (PSI) in July of 2017.

-Born in Chattanooga, Tennessee, and having worked in multiple cities across Tennessee, he has a background in security, loss prevention, data analysis, and mapping.
+Born in Chattanooga, Tennessee, and has worked in multiple cities across Tennessee, he has a background in security, loss prevention, data analysis, and mapping.

 He is married to Brianna Siebert, the Membership and Volunteer Manager for the Memphis Botanic Garden.